kstenerud/streamux/streamux-specification.md

 ### OOB Message Types

 The following OOB message types must be present in Streamux based protocols.
-You are free to add other message types as needed by your protocol.
+You are free to add other OOB message types as needed by your protocol.

 #### `ping` Message